wntrblm/winterbloom.com/docs/index.md

 Hello friends,

-After 5 wonderful years, we’re winding down Winterbloom’s operations to make room for our next adventure.
+After 5 wonderful years, we've winded down Winterbloom’s operations to make room for new adventures.
 While this chapter has come to an end, we’re honestly amazed by what we’ve been able to accomplish and the incredible community of musicians and makers that have gathered in our orbit.

 When we started Winterbloom our goal was never to make a living off of synthesizers, instead, we wanted to create beautiful, open source instruments and spark inspiration in others.
 There are so many people in our community who’ve taken up this mantle that it’s impossible for us to see Winterbloom as anything but a smashing success.

 We’re excited for our next chapter and grateful for all of the friends we’ve made along the way. 🙂

-## What happens now?

-- Our final shipment of 20 C&PIIs will arrive at Perfect Circuit in January.
-This is your best bet to snag an assembled module.
-We’ll post on our Discord and socials when these are ready.
-- We’ll have a limited number of kits for C&PII, Speak to Me, and Micronova along with miscellaneous parts available later in January at a heavily discounted price.
-- We’ll also have some of our equipment for sale in January as well.
-- If you'd like a memento, our [merch](./merch.md) will remain available.

-If you’re interested in our garage sale, we’d recommend joining our Discord or following us on Instagram to get notified when it’s ready.
+Thea & Maggie,
+January 2025

 ## What about support/warranty/repair?

 We’ll continue to offer support, including warranty and repair services, indefinitely.
-Please reach out to us at [support@winterbloom.com](mailto:support@winterbloom.com) if you need anything.
-You can read our full policy [here](./support.md).
+Please take a look at our [support resources](./support.md) and reach out to us at [support@winterbloom.com](mailto:support@winterbloom.com) if you need anything.

 ## What about open source?